 The Partnership in Statistics for Development in the 21st Century (PARIS21) promotes the better use and production of statistics throughout the developing world.
-Its main objective is to encourage and assist low-income and lower middle-income countries to design, implement and monitor a National Strategy for the Development of Statistics (NSDS), and to have nationally owned and produced data for all SDG indicators.
+Its main objective is to encourage and assist low-income and lower middle-income countries to design, implement and monitor a National Strategy for the Development of Statistics (NSDS), and to have nationally owned and produced data for all SDG Indicators.

 A NSDS is expected to provide a country with a strategy for developing statistical capacity across the entire NSS.
-The NSDS should take into account national, regional and international needs, serve as a framework for international and bilateral assistance, be a part of the country's development and poverty reduction strategy, and follow international data standards including quality.
+The NSDS should take into account national, regional and international needs, serve as a framework for international and bilateral assistance, be part of a country's development and poverty reduction strategy, and follow international data standards including quality.

-Count of African countries
+NSDS status - May 2019 Count of African countries

-1
+No strategy 1

-5
+Completed, awaiting adoption 5

-37
+Implementation 37

-11
+Expired 11

-54
+Total 54